filecoin-project/FIPs/FIPS/fip-tbd.md

 ## Abstract

-Upon the FEVM launch, [FIP-0050](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0050.md) was also introduced with a list of the builtin actor methods that are exposed as callables from user actors.
-Since then,  we’ve seen a number of protocols build lending or leasing applications around Miner Actors collateral & rewards.
-As common practice in DeFi, protocols often introduce a “liquidation” procedure that liquidates a borrower’s collateral to derisk the liquidity providers from losing lent out funds.
-In the process of Filecoin leasing applications, a liquidation means termination of a miner’s active sectors, facing a penalty, but recovering pledged collateral to return to liquidity providers.
-Economic security of applications being built on the FEVM is important for developing trust and attracting outside capital / liquidity / investors, and understanding precise collateral values for any given miner actor is critical for a DeFi protocol’s economic security.
+Following FEVM launch, [FIP-0050](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0050.md) introduced a list of builtin actor methods that are exposed as callables from user actors.
+Since then, we have seen a number of protocols use miner actor collateral and/or rewards to build lending and leasing applications.

+It is a common practice in DeFi applications to manage risk for liquidity providers (i.e., those lending money) by "liquidating" collateral supplied by borrowers.
+In the Filecoin ecosystem, 'liquidation' is achieved when Storage Providers terminate a miner's active sectors, pay the required penalty, recover their pledged collateral, and repay liquidity providers.
+This process is a critical part of FEVM economic security, as is understanding the precise value of existing collateral.

-This FIP aims to introduce an exported sector termination method in miner actor for supporting onchain liquidation procedures for decentralized staking protocol.
+This FIP aims to introduce an exported sector termination method in miner actor to support on-chain liquidation procedures.

 ## Change Motivation